pedrolacerda/bridgerton-tweets-extraction/README.md

 - A Twitter Developer account (with at least a `Pro` subscription) and a Bearer Token for API access.
 - The following Python libraries installed.
     - requests
-    - json
-    - config
     - pandas
+    - openpyxl
+    - torch
-    - textblob
+    - transformers
-    - langdetect
+    - torchvision
-    - googletrans
+    - tensorfow

 ## Installation